 Both the T6 and the A850 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the T6 and A850 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Sony A850 Manual.

 So what conclusions can be drawn?
 Is the Canon T6 better than the Sony A850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T6:

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.